nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

  Function parameters are the names listed in the function's definition.
 Function arguments are the real values passed to the function.
 Parameters are initialized to the values of the arguments supplied.
 ```

-## Question: Can rest paramter be placed anywhere in the function parameter list?
+## Question: Can rest paramter be placed anywhere in the function parameter list in javascript?
 No, it can only be placed at the end of the fucntion parameter list.
 Not in the beginning unless there's only rest parameter list as the only function parameter.